 "There's enough there that it's worth asking" whether other videos or documents were also destroyed, attorney Charles Carpenter said.
 "I don't know the answer to that question, but the government does know the answer and now they have to tell Judge Roberts."

 The Justice Department has warned that a judicial inquiry could jeopardize the criminal investigation.
-U.S. District Judge Henry Kennedy, the first judge to consider the question, held a public hearing before agreeing not to hear evidence in the case.
+U.S.

 Earlier this month, a federal judge in New York said destroying the tapes appeared to have violated his order in a case involving the American Civil Liberties Union.
 But U.S. District Judge Alvin Hellerstein has not yet said how he will rule.